DebugBear/lighthouse-lantern-debug/readme.md

 ## How to use

+Install with `npm install -g lighthouse-lantern-debug`

-Use it just like Lighthouse:
+Then run it like Lighthouse:

 ```
 lighthouse-lantern-debug https://web.dev/